Why Device Provisioning Protocol for OEMs Is Essential for Future-Ready IoT Devices

 Diagram of Wi-Fi Easy Connect for OEMS – onboarding process

-By removing passwords and reducing setup errors, Easy Connect ensures only authorized devices join the network.
-Wi-Fi Easy Connect for OEMs would mean fewer customer frustrations and more reliable device performance in real-world environments.
+By removing passwords and reducing setup errors, DPP implemented through Easy Connect ensures only authorized devices join the network.
+This approach ensures that Wi-Fi credentials are never exposed, making DPP-based provisioning inherently more secure and better suited for OEM-scale deployments.
+This would mean fewer customer frustrations and more reliable device performance in real-world environments.

 For OEMs, onboarding has moved from being a background technical step to a frontline factor in business success.
 Market studies reveal that a significant proportion of customers (often cited as over 70%) prefer self-setup for connected devices, but onboarding failures drive support tickets and costly returns.